 Straight leg bound circuit which consists of 3 different drills to do for about 30-50m.

-Small bound steps, large bound steps, alternating: 3 large then 3 small
+3. Alternating bound steps: 3 large then 3 small

 Focus on bringing feet back together at the bottom